lhupfeldt/multiconf/README.md

 Running the test suite:
 =====================
-Execute: ./test/test.py
+Execute: make, py.test or tox
-This executes the test suite and the demo
+Running 'make' will execute the test suite, the demo and build the documentation.

 Requirements
 =====================